yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 In our case, `x` would be the `scrollY` value, obviously.
 But this simple clamping **is not enough**.

-This would just limit the exact `scrollY` value.
-It would've been desirable if we only wanted to display the header on the top of the page.
+This function would only limit the exact `scrollY` value.
+It would've been desirable to only display the header on the top of the page.
 And then hide it when the user scrolls past the header height.

 But what we want is to **reappear the header when the user drags downwards and goes up on the list.**

 In a way, we can say **we don't care about the raw `scrollY` value.
 We care about how much it's changed compared to a moment ago.**

-This is what `diffClamp` does for us. **This function internally subtracts the two continuous `scrollY` values and feeds them to the clamp function.** So this way, we will always have a value between `0` and `headerHeight` no matter where on the list.
+This functionality is what `diffClamp` does for us. **This function internally subtracts the two continuous `scrollY` values and feeds them to the clamp function.** So this way, we will always have a value between `0` and `headerHeight` no matter where on the list.

 #### How to calculate the `diffClamp`?